erikaris/til/pyspark.md

 1. The first step in using Spark is connecting to a cluster.
   1. cluster --> master - worker.
   2. Creating the connection is as simple as creating an instance of the `SparkContext` class, with `SparkConf()` constructor.
+  3. Spark's core data structure is the Resilient Distributed Dataset (RDD).
+2. create a `SparkSession` object from your `SparkContext` --> think of the `SparkContext` as your connection to the cluster and the `SparkSession` as your interface with that connection.